• ECTS

 Objectives

-The objective of this course is to provide students with knowledge on the synthesis and organization of proteins, their study methods and strategies to modify them for industrial use.
-The notion of recombinant proteins will be further developed in M2.
+The aim of this course is to provide students with knowledge of the synthesis and organization of proteins, their study methods and strategies for modifying them for industrial use.
+The notion of recombinant proteins will then be explored in greater depth in M2.

-At the end of the training, the student will have acquired skills on :
+At the end of the course, students will have acquired skills in :

 -Protein analysis methods: proteomics, mass spectrometry, structural analysis, structural bioinformatics;